gennartan/Arithmetic_circuit_Posit_FPGA/README.md

 ### Arithmetic circuit (or Sum product network)

-A sum product network is ....
+A sum product network is a new deep network model for graphical probabilistic inference.
+A lot of informations about SPNs can be found at [https://github.com/arranger1044/awesome-spn](https://github.com/arranger1044/awesome-spn).

-I use SPNs from [here](https://github.com/UCLA-StarAI/Circuit-Model-Zoo).
+The SPNs I used in this work comes from [https://github.com/UCLA-StarAI/Circuit-Model-Zoo](https://github.com/UCLA-StarAI/Circuit-Model-Zoo).

 ## Implementation